Death of a Scoundrel

-Death of a Scoundrel is a 1956 American film noir drama film directed by Charles Martin and starring George Sanders, Yvonne De Carlo, Zsa Zsa Gabor, Victor Jory and Coleen Gray.
+Death of a Scoundrel is a 1956 American drama film directed by Charles Martin and starring George Sanders, Yvonne De Carlo, Zsa Zsa Gabor, Victor Jory and Coleen Gray.
 It was distributed by RKO Pictures.
 This film and The Falcon's Brother are the only two to feature real-life lookalike brothers George Sanders and Tom Conway, who portray brothers in both pictures.
 The movie's music is by Max Steiner and the cinematographer is James Wong Howe.

 Death of a Scoundrel is a fictionalized adaptation of the life and mysterious death of Serge Rubinstein.

 Plot

 Czech refugee Clementi Sabourin, missing and believed dead, one day turns up to find that his love Zina is now married to his brother, Gerry.
 Out of spite, he betrays Gerry to the police.
 Gerry is killed resisting arrest.
 A police prefect gives a passport to Sabourin, who sets sail for America.

 At the port in New York he sees Bridget Kelly, a woman who makes off with ship passenger Leonard Wilson's wallet.
 Sabourin makes a romantic play for Kelly, only to steal the wallet when her back is turned.
 Kelly's estranged husband Chuck pursues and shoots Sabourin in the street.
 Sabourin eventually escapes by pushing Chuck into the path of an oncoming car.

 On a tip from the doctor who removes the bullet, Sabourin invests in a company that manufactures the drug penicillin.
 He fraudulently uses a $20,000 cashier's check from inside the wallet to purchase the stock.
 Encountering Mrs. Ryan, the wealthy widow of a prominent businessman, Sabourin earns a considerable sum of money for her as well by tipping her to the stock.
 Mrs. Ryan writes Sabourin a $20,000 loan, which he uses to cover his forged check from Wilson.
 His stockbroker, O'Hara, spots the fraud but helps Sabourin in exchange for a share in his profit.

 Sabourin uses a financial statement he found in the wallet to blackmail Wilson into selling him his oil company.
 Sabourin orchestrates a fake oil strike to gain profit, but the scheme fails when oil is really found on the property and the stock soars to $30 a share.
 Sabourin, O'Hara, Kelly and Sabourin's lawyer Bauman become successful by buying struggling companies, manipulating the price of stock and throwing the companies into receivership.

 As he becomes increasingly "successful", Sabourin begins courting various women romantically, including Mrs. Ryan's young secretary, Stephanie North.
 He invites North to a party and finances her ambition to become an actress.
 When she rejects his advances, he attempts to thwart her career, but is unsuccessful, as her producer recognizes that North indeed has talent.